 The standards represented in the Facilities Policy, No. 4 Customer Conduct, apply to MCL’s online spaces and social media use.

 By designating our social media spaces as limited designated public forums, we require that our users stay on topic and abide by the law.
-The following list (not exhaustive) is grounds for not posting a comment to an MCL social media space:
+The following lists (not exhaustive) prohibited comments to an MCL social media space:

 By choosing to comment or participate, users agree to these rules.
 Staff may remove comments or postings that do not adhere to these guidelines.
 Users should protect their privacy.
 Users are encouraged not to post personally identifying information.
 Young people, especially under age 18, should not post information such as last name, school, age, phone number, or address.